tta-icml2025/tta-icml2025.github.io/README.md

 **Format**
 We will welcome submission of short papers (= 4 pages).
 Accepted submissions will be selected for poster, lightning talk (= 1 slide in 1 minute), and oral presentation at the workshop.
 The workshop will not include proceedings.

-Consider joining us to discover and contribute to the latest on updates after training: the test begins now!

 ### Paper Submission